sigmdel/mochas/README.md

 | DOMOTICZ  | Domoticz IP address and TCP port |
 | DEVICES   | Map of key:value pairs where the key is a X10 unit number (from "1" to "16") and its value is the Domoticz light sensor idx number of the corresponding dimmable light |

+**Note: All the keys are mandatory.**
-**Note**: No sanity checks are done when reading the configuration file.
+  - Their presence is verified when the configuration file is loaded.
+That is the only validity check done when reading the configuration file.